 What kind of data can an FIU access through an AA?

-Currently only asset based data is available (bank accounts, deposits, mutual funds, insurance policies, pension funds).
+Currently, only asset-based data is available (bank accounts, deposits, mutual funds, insurance policies, pension funds).
 Other data types are likely to be added over time.
+The current list of FIPs is listed here.
+The schemas of data types are listed here.

 Can the Account Aggregator view the customer’s data as it is shared to FIUs?